LunusPixel/PixelMedia-Player/README.md

 # Contribute to project

-Open a new pull request, any supportis welcome, the more the better.
+Open a new pull request, any support is welcome, the more the better.
 Thanks